š Tjoskar's Blog

 });

-What I did spend time on was making it possible to extract the data.
+What I spent time on was making it possible to extract the data.
 The only workable way I found was to create a Shortcut that I run manually.
-It took a lot of trial and error to get it working, and I donāt have an easy way to share it without sharing my credentials, so ping me if you get stuck and I might be able to help.
+It took a lot of trial and error to get it working.

-Alternatives (a different notes app with an API) would mean convincing my partner to switch and thatās a harder engineering problem.
+Alternatives (like switching to a different notes app with an API) would mean convincing my partner to change appsāa harder engineering problem.
 Iāll probably try that at some point.